 This article answers the question, “What is a Transition Relationship and how can it set the stage for making a smooth divorce recovery?”

 It takes courage to get married.
 It takes more courage to get divorced.
 And it often takes even more courage to confront and master the demands of making a successful recovery from divorce.
 Sometimes we can summon the courage and wherewithal to handle these issues on our own.
 Other times we need a little help from a divorce lawyer.
 The transition relationship often provides that help and courage we need.

 Divorce batters us.
 Often into submission.
-Our feelings of control and self-esteem are replaced by helplessness, doubt, shame, and/or self-loathing.
+Even with the help of a great and supportive divorce lawyer doing their best to help you with the legal side of things.
+Thankfully with their help, processes like divorce mediation become far more manageable.
+Still, it’s an emotional experience and our feelings of control and self-esteem can be replaced by helplessness, doubt, shame, and/or self-loathing for some.
 Our sense of validation can be totally squashed.
 Our hope of finding true love again is dashed.
 We look at ourselves in the mirror and think, “How did it come to this?!”
 We are a mess.

 Being in such a state of anguish makes it difficult to make a clean break and move on with the next chapter of our life.
 We often need help in making the transition from being married to being single again.
 A common tool used to help us make that transition is what I call a “transition relationship.”

 A transition relationship is a relationship whose sole purpose is to help at least one of the partners make the transition from “being married” to “being single again.”
 It is not necessary for either partner to know that that is the goal of the relationship.
 In fact, seldom are folks aware they are in a transition relationship because it feels identical to the early stages of a regular relationship.
 Quite often it is that very lack of awareness that dooms the long-term success of 75% to 90% of transition relationships and leaves the partners worried that they are doomed to never find true love again.